zooxo/rack42/README.md

 When defining (ALPHA or STO) or editing (EDIT, ENTER/F1) a text cell all possible characters will be shown an can be selected using the navigtion pad.
+Please note that the number of characters per cell is limited to 9.

   ENTER/F1 STO Enter text and exit text mode (to navigation mode) INS/F2 5     Insert selected character to text